 - It is actually beneficial to use the squat to lift heavy things off the ground to prevent back issues in future and strengthening your squat can make that a lot easier.

-- It is a compound exercise as was mentioned before, therefore works multiple muscles at the same time and can be sufficient as workout e.g. 100 squats in a workout or throughout the day.
+- It is a compound exercise, therefore works multiple muscles at the same time and can be sufficient as workout e.g. 100 squats in a workout or throughout the day.

 - They do not require equipment to do them, therefore can be an effective exercise to do wherever you are.